Wuszt/PacSnake/README.md

 This project started as an experiment: *can [Forge](https://github.com/Wuszt/Forge) be used to make even a simplest game?*

 ## About
-The level was created in a separate editor app and is loaded by the game at runtime.
+The level was created in a Forge's Editor app and is loaded by the game at runtime.
 The game project is standalone but depends on the Forge engine.

 The snake can be controlled either by a human or by an AI.
 The entire game state is decoupled from rendering, which means the simulation can run without visuals — leaving the door open to plug in machine learning in the future.